Polynomial Bounds for the Grid-Minor Theorem: Preliminaries

-Let $G$ be any graph with $\tw(G) = k$.
+Let $G$ be a graph with $\tw(G) = k$.
 The proof of Theorem~\ref{thm: main} uses the notion of edge-well-linkedness as well as node-well-linkedness.
 In order to be able to translate between both types of well-linkedness and the treewidth, we need to reduce the maximum vertex degree of the input graph $G$.
 Using the cut-matching game, one can reduce the maximum vertex degree to $O(\log^3 k)$, while only losing a $\poly\log k$ factor in the treewidth, as was noted in \cite{ChekuriE13} (see Remark 2.2).
 The following theorem, whose proof appears in the Appendix, provides the starting point for our algorithm.

-\begin{theorem} Let $G$ be any graph with $\tw(G)=k$.
-Then there is an efficient randomized algorithm to compute a subgraph $G'$ of $G$ with maximum vertex degree $\Delta=O(\log^3k)$, and a subset $X$ of $\Omega(k/\poly\log k)$ vertices of $G'$, such that $X$ is node-well-linked in $G'$, with high probability. \end{theorem}
+\begin{theorem} There is an efficient randomized algorithm, that, given a graph $G$ with $\tw(G)=k$, computes a subgraph $G'$ of $G$ with maximum vertex degree $\Delta=O(\log^3k)$, and a subset $Z$ of $\Omega(k/\poly\log k)$ vertices of $G'$, such that $Z$ is node-well-linked in $G'$, with high probability. \end{theorem}

-We note that one can also reduce the degree to a constant with an additional $\polylog k$ factor loss in the treewidth \cite{ChekuriE13}; the constant can be made $4$ with a polynomial factor loss in treewidth \cite{KreutzerT10}.
+We note that one can also reduce the degree to a constant with an additional $\polylog k$ factor loss in the treewidth \cite{ChekuriE13}, however that result also relies on the preceding theorem as a starting point.
+The constant can be made $4$ with a polynomial factor loss in treewidth \cite{KreutzerT10} which we would not wish to lose.
+We also note that in~\cite{tw-sparsifiers} the authors have shown that the degree can be reduced to $3$, and a set $X$ of cardinality $\Omega(k/\poly\log k)$ as in the theorem can be computed efficiently, but that proof builds on the present work.